kwvg/QuitAtom/README.md

 ## QuitAtom

+**Warning ⚠️: [Issue #17672](https://github.com/atom/atom/issues/17672) has been resolved, please do not use QuitAtom anymore.
+This repository has been archived!**

 A tiny `AppleScript` based program that helps you Quit Atom on macOS when it doesn't want to.
 Based on my comment on [Atom Issue #17672](https://github.com/atom/atom/issues/17672), available [here](https://github.com/atom/atom/issues/17672#issuecomment-651799097)

 ### How to first time setup